boozallen/sdp-docs/pages/getting-started/configuration_of_sdp.rst

 We've proven that the pipeline finishes successfully (at least for the repository we just tested).
 Now we want the pipeline to run automatically whenever a new commit is pushed to the repository.
-This way, we have a built container image with the latest features as soon as they get pushed the the GitHub.
+This way, we have a built container image with the latest features as soon as they get pushed to GitHub.

 You can configure webhooks for the entire GitHub Organization or for each repository individually.
-For whichever you choose, go to it's settings page, select *Hooks*, and click the *Add webhook* button in the top right.
+For whichever you choose, go to its settings page, select *Hooks*, and click the *Add webhook* button in the top right.
 The *Payload URL* is your Jenkins URL *plus* ``/github-webhook/`` (i.e. https://my-jenkins.example.com/github-webhook/).
 Leave *Content type* and *Secret*.
 Choose "Let me select individual events" and check "Pull Requests," "Pushes," and "Repositories."

-Once you click "Add webhook" GitHub will test that your webhooks can reach the Jenkins server.
+Once you click "Add webhook," GitHub will test that your webhooks can reach the Jenkins server.
 If that succeeds, you're all set!
 Make a commit to your repository and, in a moment, you should see Jenkins automatically start a corresponding build.